CSIS 440 - Project Description

 Each person will implement a Clue agent in the Prolog programming language.
 We will begin by learning how to use Prolog and move on to discussions of how to implement the agent.
 Along the way, you will need to make decisions about how to represent the state of the game in Prolog, and what strategies to employ.

 By the end of the course you will have an agent written in Prolog that is capable of playing a legal game of Clue.
+The beginnings of a legal, but ignorant player are available here.
+We'll be discussing this fledgling player and how to extend it througout the semester.

 Deliverables: